 Tran Quoc Pagoda - Oldest pagoda in Hanoi

-Tran Quoc Pagoda, the Pagoda of National Defence, is one of top sightseeing destinations in Hanoi for those who are fascinated by history, local legend and the Buddhist faith.
+Tran Quoc Pagoda, the Pagoda of National Defence, is one of top sightseeing attractions in Hanoi for those who are fascinated by history, local legend and the Buddhist faith.
 Below is some information about it that you may like to know before visiting…

 Table of Contents